HavedAlhadi/HavedAlhadi/README.md

  <img src="https://komarev.com/ghpvc/?username=HavedAlhadi&label=Profile%20views&color=0e75b6&style=fla" alt="100rabhcsmc" />

-- 🔭 I’m currently working in <a href="https://flutter.dev/">...</a>
+- 🔭 I can help you with analysis, planning and perfect completion of your project <a href="https://flutter.dev/">...</a>

 - 🌱 I’m currently Working on Flutter Mobile Applications

-- 🤝 I’m available for freelancing or part-time jobs.
+- 🤝 I’m available for freelancing or full-time jobs.

 - 💬 Ask me about **<a href="https://flutter.dev/">Flutter</a> & <a href="https://dart.dev/">Dart</a>**